 What is PFAS in water?
 We may be exposed to PFAS in a number of different ways, but PFAS contamination is particularly common in water.
 If you live in a community where PFOA & PFOS have accumulated in your drinking water supplies, it’s likely that such contamination will be localized and linked to a specific cause.

-For instance, if you live near to a factory that produces PFAS or uses this chemical to manufacture products such as food packaging, you’re more likely to have contaminated water, as PFAS may be released into the atmosphere or dumped, making it capable of leaching into groundwater sources.
-Additionally, if you live near to an airfield, oil refinery or military base, or a location where PFAS were used in firefighting foam, you’re also more likely to have PFAS contaminated water.
+For instance, if you live near a factory that produces PFAS or uses this chemical to manufacture products such as food packaging, you’re more likely to have contaminated water, as PFAS may be released into the atmosphere or dumped, making it capable of leaching into groundwater sources.
+Additionally, if you live near an airfield, oil refinery or military base, or a location where PFAS were used in firefighting foam, you’re also more likely to have PFAS contaminated water.

 You might assume that PFOA and PFOS would be thoroughly removed during water treatment, but in 2016, a research team found at least six million Americans were drinking water that contained a level of PFAS that exceeded the EPA’s public health recommendations in the United States.